-The GGHA states that prime agricultural lands defined by the OMAFRA agricultural land base map represent the core elements of the agricultural land base.
+The GGHA also states that prime agricultural lands defined by the OMAFRA agricultural land base map represent the core elements of the agricultural land base.
 The guideline states these areas warrant a prime agricultural area designation unless it can be demonstrated these designated lands are not prime agricultural areas.
-OMAFRA expects there will be minor refinements to reflect existing non-agricultural land uses but changes should not be made that would result in an overall reduction in the agricultural land base or refine the agricultural land base without regard for the mapping principles used to define the GGHA agricultural land base.
+Through this, OMAFRA generally anticipates that minor refinements will occur which reflect existing non-agricultural land uses but changes should not be made that would result in an overall reduction in the agricultural land base or refine the agricultural land base without regard for the mapping principles used to define the GGHA agricultural land base.

-4.1.6 Conclusions
+4.1.5 Conclusions

-In reviewing the planning polices as they pertain to the impact of the removing the Upper West Side Community land from agricultural land use I make the following conclusions:
+In reviewing the planning polices as they pertain to the impact of the removing the Upper West Side Landowners Group land from agricultural land use, I make the following conclusions: